laravel-enso/action-logger/README.md

 - Adds a dynamic `actionLogs()` relationship to the Enso `User` model.
 - Exposes an `ActionLog` model with `user()` and `permission()` relationships.
 - Links logged route names back to Enso permissions through the `permission()` relation.
-- Provides the `System > Action Logs` table structure, with user, method, permission, URL, duration and creation date columns.
+- Provides the `System > Action Logs` table structure, with user, method, permission, URL, duration and creation datetime columns.
+- Sorts the action logs table by newest entries first.
+- Formats request duration as a numeric column with three decimal places.
+- Keeps permissions as the route-facing table surface while the raw route value remains an internal storage detail.

 ## Usage